DukeFerdinand/yew-reactive-state/README.md

     fn register_state_handlers(&self) {
         let callback = self.link.callback(|ip| Msg::SetIp(ip));
         let state = self.state_ref.as_ref().unwrap();

+        // use signal() for copy-able types
-        let handler = state.ip.signal_cloned().for_each(move |u| {
+        // signal_cloned() for things like Strings that can't be copied let handler = state.ip.signal_cloned().for_each(move |u| {
             info!("{:?}", u); // from log crate
             callback.emit(u);
             ready(()) // from futures crate
         });

-        // for_each converts the signals into futures, so you'll need to spawn that spawn_local(handler); // from wasm_bindgen_futures
+        // for_each converts the signals into futures
+        // so you'll need to spawn the futures locally spawn_local(handler); // from wasm_bindgen_futures
     }
 }